 - Cover the top of the coffee can tightly with the plastic wrap, using the rubber band to hold it in place.
 (The cover should be a taut, airtight fit.)

 - Position the straw so that it lays across two thirds of the cover with the remaining length of the straw suspended over air.
 Tape in place.

-- At a 90° angle, fold one short end of the index card at about one inch from that end.
+- Fold one short end of the index card, about one inch from that end, at a 90° angle.
 Tape the folded end of the index card to the can behind the straw in such a way that allows you to make marks on the card every day.

 - Record the level of the straw onto the card.

 - For the next 10 days, at the same time each day, record the level of the straw while paying close attention to how changes in the weather affect the straw's level.